Create standards-ready passport and ID photos

 Built to the exact ERAS / MyERAS photo spec

 The AAMC requires a residency photo that is 2.5 × 3.5 inches (about 375 × 525 px at 150 DPI), a JPG or PNG under 150 KB, with your face centered — and sets no rule on attire.
 The photo exists to help programs identify you at interviews, so a faithful likeness formatted to spec is exactly what counts.
-Imagera's document-spec engine exports to those precise dimensions and file size.
+Nothing in the requirements bans an AI-assisted or studio-retouched photo; what matters is that the image clearly looks like you and hits the file specification.
+The under-150 KB cap trips up applicants exporting a full-resolution studio shot, and manually cropping to 2.5 × 3.5 inches at midnight before the deadline is a common source of last-minute panic.
+Imagera's document-spec engine exports to those precise dimensions and file size automatically, so the MyERAS upload passes the first time.

 AAMC — ERAS photo requirementsWhat to wear